smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 [![IMAGE](/img/getting_started/img8.png)](/img/getting_started/img8.png)

-You can check out the available tutorials from the [tutorials in the ThanoSQL Technical Documentation](/en/tutorials/algorithm_list/).
-To see the list of data tables used by the tutorials, run the statement below.
+To see the list of datasets used by the tutorials, run the statement below.

 ```sql
 %%thanosql